Milad-Bastami/Linux_codes/Git.md

         ssh -T git@github.com

 4. You are now able to use `git push origin master` to push your changes without authentication.

+## Connecting with `git remote`
+To configure local  repository to connect with a remote repository:

+    git remote add origin git@github.com:username/repositoryName.git
+    git remote -v       # Get the list of remotes git remote rm <remote name> # Remove a remotes

+## Merge conflicts
+The general strategy to resolve merge conflicts:
+1. use `git status` to find the conflicting file(s).
+2. open and edit the file.
+3. use `git add` to tell git that you resolved the conflict
+4. use `git status` to check that all changes are staged.
+5. `git push`

+When  you open the  file containing conflict, `<<<<<HEAD` indicates the start of our version. `=====` indicates the end of our HEAD and start of the collaborators changes. `>>>>> sdf..` indicates the end of collaborator changes and *the different conflicting chunk*.
+There may be more than one chunk.